rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 ## Config JSON files

+Config files reside in `config` sub-folder, per DB folder.

+* `config.json` - the main config file that should be populated by hand to generate the rest of the config files.
+* `MasterKey.json` - used to generate master keys.
+It only has to be done once per DB after it was restored on Azure.
+* `ExternalDataSource.json` - used to generate *Create External Data Source* statements, one per local-remote DB pair.
+This file is auto-generated from `config.json`, but if the logins differ between servers it has to be modified by hand.
+* `TablesMirror.json` - list of external tables that should be mirrored.
+Used to create mirrors, dummy external tables and external tables for INSERT statements.
+* `TablesReadOnly.json` - list of external tables that are only read remotely from the mirror DB.
+Used to create dummy external tables and external tables.
+* `SearchAndReplace.json` - lists C# string formatting patterns for substitution in existing SQL code.
+The formats must match those in the SQL templates.

+### Value inheritance

-All files are arrays.
+Some config files are arrays.
 Identical values do not need to be repeated - they are copied from the previous known value.

 E.g. 2nd and 3rd objects will get all the properties except for `localDB` copied from the 1st object in this example: